 Even with some of Wasatch's older players, Chester said the Wreckers still fielded a young roster more often than not.

 "We had really talented girls, but really, half this team was a U16 team," he said.
-"We knew we could win some games, but we just didn't want to be embarrassed."

 They weren't.
 Time after time, the Wreckers surprised their coaches with their resilience.

 "It just became this great thing," Chester said.
 "We'd find a way to hang in there."

 The Wreckers beat the No. 1 seed, the Utah Avalanche, in the quarterfinals of the Utah State Championships 4-0, surprising many in the softball world.

 "We had to leave that field and walk onto the next field where we played the Salt Lake Flames in the semifinals," Chester said.
 "They're a power and ended up winning state.
 Their coach looked at me and said, 'What the heck are you guys doing here?'"

 After falling to the Flames, the Wreckers headed to the third-place game, where more disappointment was in store.